 Contrary to popular belief, wood veneer furniture is not made from just solid wood.
 Wood veneer furniture is made with a thin layer of real wood (usually around .6mm) that is bonded or glued, to a less expensive piece of manufactured wood, such as plywood.
 Because it’s a natural material, veneer has a richer and more varied look, allowing its wood gains and striations to make each piece unique.

 More effort goes into constructing veneer pieces, so they are usually priced higher than laminate alternatives.

 Meeting Wood Veneer Furniture Demands

 As the boutique/themed hotel market continues to grow, hoteliers and designers alike strive to come up with “the next big design trend” to remain competitive in their market.
 This goal and philosophy often includes wood veneer.
 Using this century-old woodworking technique can help give their design the unique look and feel guests crave.

-“The new equipment will allow us to be competitive in our pricing of finished casegoods.
+“This equipment will allow us to be competitive in our pricing of finished casegoods.
 For us, it’s about being more efficient and environmentally friendly.
 It’s a state-of-the-art finishing line that we feel is one of the best out there and we are excited to be able to offer this improved (more competitive) process to our current and future customers.” -- Michael Calimeri, Artone President

-The Choice: Wood Veneer vs. Laminate Furniture
+The Choice: Wood Veneer vs. Laminate Casegoods

 Related reading: 8 Supply Chain Benefits of Domestic Hotel Furniture